nkear003/sox-cli/README.md

 - The `check_files` function recursively checks the sample rate and bit depth of WAV files within a given directory and reports any files with issues.

 Feel free to modify and adapt the script according to your specific requirements.

+## Updating

+Currently the best way to update would be to simply change to source code directory and run `git pull`.
+You may need to make the file executable again by using `chmod +x sox-cli`

 ## License